-Jacqui Goddard and Richard Luscombe are British journalists who have been based in Miami, Florida, since August 2002, providing news, features and sports coverage for a wide variety of media outlets around the world.
+Jacqui Goddard and Richard Luscombe are British journalists who have been based in Miami, Florida, since August 2002, providing news, features and sports coverage for media outlets around the world.

-Richard worked on the staff of the London Daily Telegraph, where he spent almost 10 years furthering his passion for sports and sports journalism.
-He is now an accomplished news reporter whose articles from the US have appeared in many respected media outlets in the United Kingdom, Canada, Australia and Hong Kong.
+Richard worked on the staff of the London Daily Telegraph for 10 years and is now an accomplished news reporter whose articles from the US have appeared in many respected media outlets in the United Kingdom, Canada, Australia and Hong Kong.

 His proximity to the Kennedy Space Centre at Cape Canaveral allowed him to cover extensively the final years of the 30-year space shuttle programme until its retirement in 2011, and the ongoing efforts by Nasa and private enterprise to resume flying humans into orbit from US soil.